nasa/cumulus-message-adapter-java/task/README.md

 ## Lambda Configuration

-The handler should be set to `test_task.task.Task::handleRequest`.
+The handler should be set to `test_task.task.Task::handleRequest` or `test_task.task.Task::handleRequestStreams`.

 ## SNS Configuration